microsoft/VFSForGit/Readme.md

   gvfs clone URL_TO_REPOSITORY --local-cache-path ~/.gvfsCache
   ```

   Note the current use of `--local-cache-path`.
-That argument prevents VFS for Git from running into a permissions error trying to put the cache at the root of your Mac's hard-drive because porting of this feature is still in progress.
+Without this argument VFS for Git will encounter a permissions error when it attempts to create its cache at the root of your hard-drive.
+Automatic picking of the cache path has not yet been ported to VFS for Git on Mac.

 ## Trying out VFS for Git